zenonet/NeopixelTcp/README.md

 ## Libraries

 There are a few client libraries for different programming languages that allow you to control the neopixel server easily.
-The main library is written in C# however there also is one for Java.
+The main library is written in C# however there also a simple one for Java.

 ## Implementations